rexrainbow/phaser3-rex-notes/docs/docs/gridtable.md

     - `1`, or `'h'`, or `'horizontal'` : Scroll table horizontally.
 - `mask` : A rectangle mask of cells
     - `mask.padding` : Extra left/right/top/bottom padding spacing of this rectangle mask.
 Default value is `0`.
+    - `mask.updateMode` : When to update cells mask
+        - `0`, or `update` : Apply mask to cell container only when `table.updateTable()` is invoked.
+Default behavior.
+        - `1`, or `everyTick` : Apply mask to cell container every tick.
+Use this mode if game objects of cell are moved after `table.updateTable()` and still been masked.
     - `false` : No mask.

 Add grid table from JSON